chrisjluc/WordSearchGenerator/README.md

 0u0
 0n0
 ````
 2) Fills the rest of the grid with letters from the input string.
-Generator ensures no other instance of the input string exists.

 ````
 rrn